ofattouh/ofattouh/README.md

 You can click the Preview link to take a look at your changes.
 --->

-👋 Hi, I’m Omar :) Git Hub Handle: @ofattouh
+👋 Hi,

 👀 I am Full Stack Developer.
-I have passion for coding and learning new technologies
+I have passion for coding and learning new technologies.

+Heighlights:

-🌱 I’m developing for this Tech stack: Node JS (MEAN), React JS, Vue JS, PHP (LAMP), Word press, Drupal, Apostrophe CMS, mobile apps built with React Native (RN) and AWS microservices
+🌱 Tech stack: NodeJS (MEAN), React Native(RN), ReactJS, VueJS, PHP (LAMP), MongoDB, MySQL, Word Press, Drupal, Apostrophe CMS and AWS Microservices

-💞️ I’m wiling to collaborate on new promising platforms and startups
+💞️ Looking to collaborate on promising platforms and startups

 📫 You can reach me at: ofattouh@gmail.com